risingwavelabs/risingwave-docs/docs/sql/commands/sql-create-index.md

 slug: /sql-create-index
 ---

-Use `CREATE INDEX` to construct an index on a column of a table or materialized view.
+Use the `CREATE INDEX` command to construct an index on a column of a table or materialized view.
 The main purpose of creating indexes is to improve data retrieval performance.
 Indexes can also be used to create materialized views.

 ## Syntax